fangq/mcxcl/mcxlabcl/README.txt

-       cfg.unitinmm:   defines the length unit for a grid edge length [1.0] cfg.shapes:     a JSON string for additional shapes in the grid cfg.reseedlimit:number of scattering events before reseeding RNG cfg.faststep: when set to 1, this option enables the legacy 1mm fix-step photon advancing strategy; although this method is fast, the results were found inaccurate, and therefore is not recommended.
-Setting to 0 enables precise ray-tracing between voxels; this is the default.
+       cfg.unitinmm:   defines the length unit for a grid edge length [1.0] cfg.shapes:     a JSON string for additional shapes in the grid cfg.reseedlimit:number of scattering events before reseeding RNG

  == GPU settings ==
        cfg.autopilot:  1-automatically set threads and blocks, [0]-use nthread/nblocksize